 What are BioEnergetic Power Scores (BEPS)?

-How to read your BEPS results?
+How do I read my BEPS results?

 As part of the data analysis we will give you a rating in relation to functional capacity to perform at your required level.
 These ratings are divided into categories:

-Low functional: These athletes haven’t quite got the balance right.
+These athletes haven’t quite got the balance right.
 They have adapted to the stress put on their body by shutting down energy systems.
 This results in a negative energy balance; less energy in than energy out.
 This means for certain activity levels they will be using inappropriate energy sources.
-If we use a car analogy it would be like a race car trying to run on standard unleaded petrol.
+If we use the car analogy again, it would be like a race car trying to run on standard unleaded petrol.
 Your body is able to adapt to using an inappropriate fuel source, but it means it is not functioning as well as it could.
 The first aim for these clients would be to increase the number of energy systems they have available, this will give them availability to use different fuels for different activities.

 What can I expect from the testing?